ColinGrime/CS-Brain-Trust/README.md

 ## [Levelled Mobs](https://www.spigotmc.org/resources/levelledmobs.74304/)

 This plugin applies a level to each mob *(I don't think it effects mobs spawned with spawners)*.
-It will be on **average** difficulty in the beginning, but we can change this later if we get too strong.
+It will be on **average** difficulty in the beginning, but we can change this later on if we get too strong.

 ## [Mine Tweaks](https://www.spigotmc.org/resources/minetweaks.96757/)